 This can be overcome by evolving the way your organization thinks about work through change management and the right technology.
 As organizations become more integrated, silos morph into centers-of-excellence, in which each group is responsible for one aspect of the overall customer experience.

 Transforming the Customer Experience

-When organizations successfully combine technology and cultural change to break down internal silos, the ultimate impact is an improved customer experience.
+When organizations successfully combine a customer experience tech stack and cultural change to break down internal silos, the ultimate impact is an improved outcome for customers.
 By enabling sales, marketing, and customer success teams with a broader set of information that’s quick and easy to find, organizations enable each team to have more informed and consistent interactions with customers – and that’s what digital transformation is all about.

 Harness The Power Of Knowledge Sharing With Digital Transformation